VibhaBelavadi/vibhabelavadi.github.io/_pages/about.md

 ---

 - I am a PhD candidate at the [The University of Texas at Dallas](https://www.utdallas.edu) and currently working as a Research Assistant at the Data Security and Privacy Lab advised by [Dr. Bhavani Thuraisingham](https://www.utdallas.edu/~bhavani.thuraisingham/) and [Dr. Murat Kantarcioglu](https://www.utdallas.edu/~muratk/).
-I am expected to graduate in Fall 2021.

 - My area of interests are Adversarial Machine Learning & Deep Learning, Computer Vision, Data Security & Privacy, and Model Interpretability and Fairness for Social Good.